harryleesan/devops-bootcamp/training.md

 # DevOps Bootcamp
-This bootcamp should span between 3 ~ 5 days depending on the knowledge/competence of the candidate.
+This bootcamp should span between **3 ~ 5** days depending on the knowledge/competence of the candidate.
+Sessions can be compressed if the candidate is capable.

 ## Day 1
 Spend no more than **1 hour** with the candidate.